Bwindi forest national park

 The gorilla families

 Bwindi Impenetrable National Park is located in southwestern Uganda and is home to more than half of the world’s remaining mountain gorillas.
-There are currently 36 gorilla families in the Bwindi forest, each with its own unique characteristics and history.
+There are currently 36 gorilla families in the Bwindi forest, each with unique characteristics and history.
 Some of the most well-known gorilla families include the Mubare, Habinyanja, and Rushegura groups.

 In terms of accommodation, there are various options available for visitors to Bwindi forest.
-These include lodges, camps, and guesthouses located both inside and outside the park.
+These include lodges, camps, and guesthouses inside and outside the park.
 Some popular options include Buhoma Lodge, Mahogany Springs Lodge, Gorilla Safari Lodge, and Clouds Mountain Gorilla Lodge.

-Gorilla tracking in Bwindi forest national park is in four main sectors, namely Ruhija, Buhoma, Rushaga, and Nkuringo.
+Gorilla tracking in Bwindi Forest National Park is in four main sectors, namely Ruhija, Buhoma, Rushaga, and Nkuringo.

 While Rushaga is south of Kahungye, Busingye, Nshongi, Bweeza, Bikingi, and Mishaya.